top of page

 Why is account research so important to DBM work?
 Unless the sales and marketing teams understand the customer better than their competitors, there is no way to really differentiate messaging and demonstrate the difference between their approach and that of the competitors.
 It is also the one piece of information that the sales and marketing teams can share - such that they can build a solid DBM plan.
 Once we know who the key players are, we can start to market and message to them.
 Once we know the business, we can use the right terminology and frameworks to engage the contacts.

-When run account research for ABM and DBM purposes for a variety of customers.
+We run account research for ABM and DBM purposes for a variety of customers.
 To do properly, it can take 2 or 3 days for the very largest accounts, and therefore, it is something that teams can struggle to devote time and attention to.

 What Needs To Be Included In Your Research?